mthane/lrvAnimation/README.md

-# lrvAnimation
+# Animation of larvae trajectories from lrvTrack

-Animation of larvae trajectories from lrvTrack
+Download fffmpeg using sudo apt install ffmpeg